 Finish the Pork Chops

-Roast until pork chops reach a minimum internal temperature of 145 degrees, 8-10 minutes.
+Roast in hot oven until pork chops reach a minimum internal temperature of 145 degrees, 8-10 minutes.

 While pork chops roast, cook vegetables.